h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 You have to grow financially as individual, so considering you have your artworks ready, in this article we're gonna discuss on how you may monetize.
 After all, a successful business plan is the one which puts you in a nice starting point and ready to expand.
 So that's clear.

 **What's the Plan?**

+With the appropriate portfolio in hand as an artist, you probably would be glad on your first job landing in a big-production VFX / Animation company.
+But from the wider angle, you need a small but nice community to start on.